 Others: Hannah Fritz (Cretin-Derham Hall), Angie Lombardi (Eastview), Kendra Nordick (Warroad)

-Tag(s): Home MSHSL Conferences Big Nine Albert Lea Austin Mankato East Mankato West Northfield Owatonna Red Wing Rochester Century Rochester Mayo Big South Fairmont Luverne Marshall New Ulm Minnesota River Waseca Windom Worthington Central Lakes Alexandria Brainerd/Little Falls Fergus Falls River Lakes Sartell/Sauk Rapids St. Cloud Willmar Greater Minnesota Bemidji Crookston East Grand Forks Moorhead Roseau Thief River Falls Warroad IMAC Blake Breck Minnehaha United Visitation Independents Dodge County Eveleth-Gilbert Grand Rapids/Greenway Hibbing/Chisholm International Falls Moose Lake Area North Shore Rochester Lourdes Morris Area/Benson Area Lake Buffalo Eden Prairie Edina Hopkins/Park Minnetonka Wayzata North Wright County Lake Superior Cloquet-Esko-Carlton Duluth Duluth Marshall Proctor/Hermantown Metro East Hastings Hill-Murray Mahtomedi North St. Paul/Tartan Simley South St Paul Henry Sibley/St. Paul Metro West Benilde-St. Margaret's Bloomington Jefferson Chaska/Chanhassen Holy Angels Minneapolis Mid-State Detroit Lakes Northern Lakes Prairie Centre Mississippi 8 Chisago Lakes Princeton Northern Tier Northwest Suburban Andover Anoka/Spring Lake Park Blaine Centennial Elk River/Zimmerman Maple Grove Champlin Park/Coon Rapids Osseo/Park Center Armstrong/Cooper Rogers South Suburban Apple Valley Burnsville Eagan Eastview Farmington Lakeville North Lakeville South Prior Lake Rosemount Shakopee Suburban East Cretin-Derham Hall East Ridge Forest Lake Mounds View Park of Cottage Grove Roseville Stillwater White Bear Lake Woodbury Irondale/St. Anthony Wright County Delano/Rockford Hutchinson Litchfield/Dassel-Cokato Mound Westonka Orono New Prague Holy Family Waconia Pine City Area Gentry Academy Winona
+Tag(s): Home MSHSL Conferences Big Nine Albert Lea Austin Mankato East Mankato West Northfield Owatonna Red Wing Rochester Century Rochester Mayo Big South Fairmont Luverne Marshall New Ulm Minnesota River Waseca Windom Worthington Central Lakes Alexandria Brainerd/Little Falls Fergus Falls River Lakes Sartell/Sauk Rapids St. Cloud Willmar Greater Minnesota Bemidji Crookston East Grand Forks Moorhead Roseau Thief River Falls Warroad IMAC Blake Breck Minnehaha United Visitation Independents Dodge County Eveleth-Gilbert Grand Rapids-Greenway Hibbing/Chisholm International Falls Moose Lake Area North Shore Rochester Lourdes Morris/Benson Area Lake Buffalo Eden Prairie Edina Hopkins/Park Minnetonka Wayzata North Wright County Lake Superior Cloquet-Esko-Carlton Duluth Duluth Marshall Proctor/Hermantown Metro East Hastings Hill-Murray Mahtomedi North St. Paul/Tartan Simley South St. Paul Two Rivers/St. Paul Metro West Benilde-St. Margaret's Bloomington Jefferson Chaska/Chanhassen Holy Angels Minneapolis Mid-State Detroit Lakes Northern Lakes Prairie Centre Mississippi 8 Chisago Lakes Princeton Northern Tier Northwest Suburban Andover Anoka Blaine Centennial/Spring Lake Park Elk River/Zimmerman Maple Grove Champlin Park/Coon Rapids Osseo/Park Center Armstrong/Cooper Rogers South Suburban Apple Valley Metro-South Eagan Eastview Farmington Lakeville North Lakeville South Prior Lake Rosemount Shakopee Suburban East Cretin-Derham Hall East Ridge Forest Lake Mounds View Park of Cottage Grove Roseville Stillwater White Bear Lake Woodbury Irondale/St. Anthony Wright County Delano/Rockford Hutchinson Litchfield/Dassel-Cokato Mound Westonka/SWC Orono New Prague Holy Family Waconia Pine City Area Gentry Academy Winona